webtoknow/fx-trading-app/Week_09/Exercise/README.md

 }
 ```

-After completing steps 1-7 of exercise III you should have a functional REST endpoint for listing all trades.
+After completing steps 1-6 of exercise III you should have a working REST endpoint for listing all trades.
 It can now be tested with a tool like Postman